matiassea/linux/README.md

 ls --file-type -a -l

-ls -a -l -R => busqueda recursiva y con informacion completa
+busqueda recursiva y con informacion completa => ls -a -l -R

-ls -h -l -R. Vista de archivos recursivas, vista humana y que muestre los permisos
+Vista de archivos recursivas, vista humana y que muestre los permisos => ls -h -l -R.

-cat,less XXXXX.XXX => Para abir archivos
+Para abir archivos => cat,less XXXXX.XXX

-rm -d dirname => To remove one or more empty directories use the -d option
+To remove one or more empty directories use the -d option => rm -d dirname

 sudo rm -rvi app/ => If you want rm to ask you to confirm before deleting every directories and files